BENCHS takes the health of its animals and people very seriously. If you are feeling ill, please do not come into the shelter.

 Lost & Found

-Our first priority is to take animals found within the city limits of Mankato and North Mankato through our agreements with our local police departments.
-Due to our current limitation of resources, we are unable to take in stray cats or dogs from the public at this time.
+Due to current limited resources, we are unable to take in stray cats or dogs.
 We very much appreciate your cooperation, understanding, and continued support.

 Did you lose your pet?